Le Havre AC (handball)

-Le Havre AC Handball is a French women's handball club from Le Havre representing Le Havre AC in the French Division 2.
+Le Havre AC Handball is a French women's handball club from Le Havre representing Le Havre AC in the French Division 1.
+The handball department was founded in 1989 by Christian Petit, Denis Coquin and Robert Frécon.

 Le Havre has won two national cups in 2006 and 2007, and it has been the championship's runner-up between 2006 and 2010.
 Its best result in international competitions so far was reaching the 2010 EHF Cup's semifinals.